-The TOE Description (Section 2 of a PP) describes the general nature of PP compliant TOEs and includes things such as a general description of the TOE, the "technology type", the TOEs security features, and other salient attributes that characterize what it is that the PP author is requesting to be analyzed and tested.
-Whether a TOE is expected to comprise software and hardware or just software is part of this description.
+The TOE Description (Section 2 of a PP) describes the general nature of PP compliant TOEs and includes things such as a general description of the TOE, the "technology type", the TOEs security features, and other salient attributes that characterize what it is that the PP author is requesting to be analyzed and tested

 Given the nature of a PP compliant TOE is described in the TOE Description, the objectives and functional requirements must ultimately reflect this description.
-Software Only TOE properties are instantiated in Section 3 of the PP (i.e., the Functional Requirements section) by creating explicitly stated requirements in place of FPT_SEP..
-The need for explicitly stated requirements is that when invoked, the current FPT_SEP.
-Common Criteria Requirement requires the TOE (not its environment) to protect itself from external interference and tampering.
+Software Only TOE properties are instantiated in Section 3 of the PP (i.e., the Functional Requirements section) by creating explicitly stated requirements in place of FPT\SEP.\.
+The need for explicitly stated requirements is that when invoked, the current FPT\SEP.\ Common Criteria Requirement requires the TOE (not its environment) to protect itself from external interference and tampering.
 Typically, "Software Only" technology cannot fully meet these requirements as written.
 Software Only TOEs should be expected to work in the context of their hardware environment to aid in enforcing domain separation but cannot be required to fully counter the threats without hardware.
 Therefore, PP authors should use the explicitly stated requirements for domain separation when attempting to accommodate "Software Only" TOEs.

-In addition, PP authors should also include an IT Environmental requirement in Section 3 of the PP (i.e., the Environmental section) that describes the domain isolation requirements that the IT Environment must meet.
+In addition, PP authors should also include an IT Environmental requirement in Section 5 of the PP (i.e., the Environmental section 5.2) that describes the domain isolation requirements that the IT Environment must meet.
 An example of such a requirement is:

-FPT_SEP_ENV.1 The TSF Environment shall provide hardware that provides virtual memory management and at least two execution rings for executing software.
+FPT\SEP\ENV\(EXP).1 The TSF Environment shall provide hardware that provides virtual memory management and at least two execution rings for executing software.

-Finally, FPT_STM.1 requires hardware; even if the TOE is depending on an NTP server on the network.
-For this reason, software-only TOEs must put FPT_STM.1 in the IT Environment.
-If the TOE software is responsible for any part of the FPT_STM.1 requirement (e.g., implements an NTP client) then FPT_STM.1 should also be placed on the TOE.
+Finally, FPT\STM.1 requires hardware; even if the TOE is depending on a Network Time Protocol (NTP) server on the network.
+For this reason, software-only TOEs must put FPT\STM.1 in the IT Environment.

-Suggested Text for O.PARTIAL_SELF_PROTECTION
+Suggested Text for O.PARTIAL\SELF\PROTECTION

-O.PARTIAL_SELF_PROTECTION: The TSF will maintain a domain for its own execution that protects itself and its resources from external interference, tampering or unauthorized disclosure, through its own interfaces.
+O.PARTIAL\SELF\PROTECTION: The TSF will maintain a domain for its own execution that protects itself and its resources from external interference, tampering or unauthorized disclosure, through its own interfaces.

-Suggested Text for FPT_SEP
+Suggested Text for FPT\SEP

-Below is the suggested text for a Common Criteria explicitly stated requirement for FPT_SEP.1
+Below is the suggested text for a Common Criteria explicitly stated requirement for FPT\SEP\(EXP).1

-FPT_SEP(EXP).1 The TSF shall maintain a security domain that protects it from interference and tampering by untrusted subjects initiating actions through its own TSFI.
+FPT\SEP\(EXP).1 The TSF shall maintain a security domain that protects it from interference and tampering by untrusted subjects initiating actions through its own TSFI.

-FPT_SEP(EXP).2 The TSF shall enforce separation between the security domains of subjects in the TOE Scope of Control.
+FPT\SEP\(EXP).2 The TSF shall enforce separation between the security domains of subjects in the TOE Scope of Control.